CatalanCabbage/notes/system-design/2-web-architecture-1.md

 Before REST, client-server were tightly coupled; eg. JSPs.
 - Business logic was in JSP tags
 - Different code needed for different clients

+### Remote Procedural Calls (RPC)
+This model tries to simulate the calling of a local function from the same process even when request is initiated from outside the process.
+This is called **Location Abstraction**.

+However, a remote service is fundamentally different from a local process.
+This dissonance leads to some flaws:
+- Network failures need to be anticipated.
+A local function call is predictable and either succeeds or fails; however, a network call may fail due to parameters outside our control.
+- A network call might never return and be lost due to timeouts - we have no way of knowing if a request got through or not
+- Idempotence needs to be built into functions.
+Networks might retry the same action multiple times - say the request goes through and the function is executed, but the response is lost.
+- Local references can be passed efficiently in local functions.
+In RPC, all params need to be passed through as a sequence of bytes.
+It can get complicated with complex objects.
+- Low interoperability - the client and server might be written in different languages.
+One language might not even support the datatype present in another language.

 ---